-Conformément à la Charte des droits de l'étudiant de l'Université McGill, chaque étudiant a le droit de soumettre en français ou en anglais tout travail écrit devant être noté (sauf dans le cas des cours dont l'un des objets est la maîtrise d'une langue).
+Conformément à la Charte des droits de l'étudiant de l'Université McGill, chaque étudiant a le droit de soumettre en français ou en anglais tout travail écrit devant être noté.

 Special Requirements for Course Completion and Program Continuation: For U3 students, in order to pass the course, a grade of at least C+ (60%) must be obtained as a total course mark.
-For QY students, in order to pass the course, a grade of at least B-(65%) must be obtained as a total course mark.
+For QY students, in order to pass the course, a grade of at least B- (65%) must be obtained as a total course mark.
 Please refer to the appropriate sections in both undergraduate and graduate calendars on University regulations regarding final and supplemental examinations.
 This course falls under the regulations concerning individual and group evaluation.
 Please refer to the section on marks in the Rules and Regulations for Student Evaluation and Promotion of the Occupational Therapy Course Guides.